Mihaly Csikszentmihalyi, pioneering psychologist and ‘father of flow,’ 1934–2021

 Csikszentmihalyi’s work was “like a flashlight in a dark tunnel,” said Jennifer A. Schmidt, a former UChicago doctoral student who is now an associate professor at Michigan State University.

-Often known as Mike C. to friends and colleagues, Csikszentmihalyi once wrote that the best moments in life are not the passive, receptive or relaxing times.
+Often known as Mike C. to friends and colleagues, Csikszentmihalyi (pronounced Chick-SENT-Me-High) once wrote that the best moments in life are not the passive, receptive or relaxing times.
 By that logic, he undoubtedly counted many great moments in his lifetime, authoring numerous books and holding countless titles—not least among them husband, father and grandfather.

 “Since his death, so many people have talked about Mike's impact as a person—alongside talking about his impact as a scholar—appreciating his humor, warmth, and generosity,” said Nakamura, co-director of the Claremont Graduate University’s Quality of Life Research Center, which Csikszentmihalyi founded.
 “He was the best example of the things that he studied about the life well lived.”